bharati-21/AZMLND_Operationalizing_ML/README.md

 * A benchmark is used to create a baseline or acceptable performance measure.
 Benchmarking HTTP APIs is used to find the average response time for a deployed model.
 * Apache Benchmark is an easy and popular tool for benchmarking HTTP services.
 It is used from the command line using the `ab` command.
 * It creates a baseline by response times and failed requests, hence making it easy to identify and rectify error rates and slow responses from the deployed model.
-* In this experiment the `benchmark.sh` is run to trugger the ab command.
+* In this experiment the `benchmark.sh` is run to trigger the ab command.
 The command runs against the selected endpoint using the data.json file created by the same endpoint.py.
 ```
    ab -n 10 -v 4 -p data.json -T 'application/json' -H 'Authorization: Bearer SECRETKEY' http://URL.azurecontainer.io/score
 ```